 There’s a built-in password generator that lets you choose from three types of passwords: random (which is the most secure), memorable (consisting of actual words separated by hyphens) and PIN (only numbers).

-If you’re interested in how it performs beyond just its browser extension, make sure to read our full 1Password review or our Dashlane vs. 1Password comparison to see how it compares to our overall top pick.
+If you’re interested in how it performs beyond just its browser extension (it is our best password manager for iOS), make sure to read our full 1Password review or our Dashlane vs. 1Password comparison to see how it compares to our overall top pick.

 Keeper is another excellent choice for managing your passwords.
 Although you can’t store as much information with Keeper as you can with some of our other picks, you can still use it to keep track of your passwords, payment cards, addresses and phone numbers, which can all be neatly arranged into folders and entered automatically when you need to fill in a form.